 The first step in the admissions process is to get in touch with the Admissions team to register your interest in Clayesmore.
 You might then like to attend the next Open Morning, or arrange for a personal visit.
-This will give you the chance to see us in action, meet the Head and have a good look round.
-We have an open morning each term, but you are welcome to come on any day that suits you.
+This will give you the chance to see us in action, meet with a senior member of staff and have a good look round.
+You are also very welcome to come for a private visit during the week should you prefer.

 Your visit to Clayesmore will usually involve meeting the Head, or a member of the Senior Leadership Team for half an hour or so and a tour of the school by two of our pupils.
 The length of a visit will vary but we generally advise parents to allow at least 1½ hours.